Winifred Watson: Works

 Her first novel, Fell Top, was written in part as a result of a dare from her brother-in-law after she remarked that what she was reading was rubbish and she could do better herself.
 After finishing Fell Top, she put the manuscript away and did not attempt to publish until years later when her sister saw an advertisement from a publisher.
 The publisher, Methuen, accepted Fell Top (which was published in 1935) and asked if there were any more manuscripts.
 Reviewers were impressed with Fell Top and it was adapted into a BBC radio play.
 (Fell Top was the kind of rustic novel that Stella Gibbons parodied in her novel Cold Comfort Farm.)
 Her second novel, Odd Shoes was published in 1936.

 With the exception of Miss Pettigrew, all of Watson's novels are set in the countryside.
 Miss Pettigrew Lives for a Day was Watson's third novel and was initially rejected.
 Watson had wanted to write a fun story after her work on two dramas.
-She and her publisher compromised and she agreed to write another drama set in the country similar to her previous work (Upyonder, published in 1938) if they would publish Miss Pettigrew Lives for a Day.
+She and her publisher compromised and she agreed to write another drama set in the country similar to her previous work (Upyonder, also published in 1938) if they would publish Miss Pettigrew Lives for a Day.
 As Watson predicted, Miss Pettigrew was an immediate success—in Britain, Australia and the United States.
 It was translated and published in France, and was about to be printed in Germany when World War II started.
 A musical film version was planned, starring Billie Burke as Miss Pettigrew, but Pearl Harbor put paid to that.
 "I wish the Japanese had waited six months," Watson said 60 years later.

-She published her sixth and final novel, Leave and Bequeath, in 1943.
+She published her sixth and final novel, Leave and Bequeath, in 1943, a mystery story set in a country house.

 Persephone Books published Miss Pettigrew Lives for a Day first in 2001, then in 2003, 2004, and 2005, and finally as a Persephone Classic in 2008 with a preface by Henrietta Twycross-Martin.
 The film Miss Pettigrew Lives for a Day was released in 2008 with Frances McDormand in the lead role and Amy Adams as Delysia Lafosse.